fortymorgan/reactToDo/README.md

 To start editing, double click on tasks text.
 To finish editing press "Enter".

 ### Check all tasks
 Click on the checkbox to the left of the new task field.
+(Doesn't show without tasks)

+### Clear finished tasks
+Click on "Clear finished" button on the right-bottom of app.

+### Filter tasks list
+Choose filter option on the bottom of app to show all tasks or only finished, or active.

 ## Built with
 - [React](https://github.com/facebook/react) - web framework